 Try not to feel guilty or angry if your mediation does fail – these things sometimes happen and sometimes you truly do need a judge to help you come to a settlement.

-Do you need a Seattle divorce attorney, either for legal guidance during your mediation or for your court divorce?
+Do you need a Seattle divorce mediation attorney, either for legal guidance during your mediation or for your court divorce?
 Contact the Law Offices of Molly B. Kenny today: 425-460-0550.